etlbox/etlbox.website/doks_v1.8/content/blog/leaving-ssis/index.md

 1005,2024-06-01,BETA,WIDGET-A,3
 ```

-Customers are a classic equality lookup:

 | Id | Code | Name |
 |----|------|------|
 | 1 | ACME | Acme Corp |
 | 2 | BETA | Beta GmbH |

-Prices are the part SSIS Lookup cannot express. `WIDGET-A` has two validity windows:

 | Sku | Price | ValidFrom | ValidTo |
 |-----|-------|-----------|---------|
 | WIDGET-A | 9.99 | 2025-01-01 | 2026-02-28 |
 | WIDGET-A | 12.50 | 2026-03-01 | 9999-12-31 |
 | WIDGET-B | 4.00 | 2025-01-01 | 9999-12-31 |

-Order 1001 (15 Mar 2026) should get **12.50**.
-Order 1004 (2 Jan 2026) should get **9.99**.
-A Lookup on `Sku` alone either fails on multiple matches or silently picks the wrong row.
-Typical SSIS workarounds are an OLE DB Command that runs SQL per row, a Script Component, or a Merge Join plus a date filter.
-All of those are slower or harder to read than the rule you actually wanted.
-Mapping Data Flows have the same equality-join limitation.

-In ETLBox the customer lookup stays a normal key match.
-The price lookup is a function over the cached price list.

 ### Control Flow: prepare, then truncate staging